meetio-theme/sublime-meetio-theme/README.md

 ```

 ### Do you like Material Theme?
-Just past the follow options in `Meetio: Theme Configuration`.
+Just past the follow options in `Meetio: Theme Configuration` and the magic happens.

 ```json
 {